julgitt/University_Projects/README.md

 ### University_Projects
-I will post here some smaller or larger projects realized at the university.
+Here I will post some smaller or larger projects realized at the university.
 ________

 #### Completed on the subject "introduction to programming in the C language":